Twenty-three Sphingidae species are listed for Oregon. Not all of

 This species is not officially reported from Grant County, but if

 you have Gallium or Epilobium, you might have

 populations of this species, especially in the north.

 Hyles lineata WO, the White-lined Sphinx

 It can be seen flying during the day,

 The highly variable larvae are often found in people's gardens.

-This species is reported from Umatilla County, this day flier,
+This species is not reported from Baker County, but this day flier,

 April-June, prefering oak woodland and pine-oak woodland in foothills,